jurkovicmartin/Smartwatch-Data-Analysis/README.md

 ### Data Preprocessing
 The purpose of data preprocessing it to further (than cleaning) prepare the data for processing.
 The main thing in this process is **data normalization**.

 For normalization a Z-Score function was chosen.
 The reason for this choice is that the normalized data has low mean value which is good for following algorithms (specially PCA).
-On the other hand Min-Max normalization (which is implemented but not used) only shrinks the values between 0 and 1.
+On the other hand Min-Max normalization (which is also implemented but not used) only shrinks the values between 0 and 1.
 (We are not normalizing ids because there is no point to it, ids are not use in analysis or algorithms, they are just to identify users).

-*Z-score normalizing fomula*
+*Z-score normalizing formula*

 $Z = \frac{\text{Value to Normalize} - \text{Mean}}{\text{Standard Deviation}}$